The responsible person in accordance with data protection laws is

-With these data protection regulations, we inform you (hereinafter also referred to as the «User» or «Data Subject») about our data processing in general, when visiting our website and when contacting by email or phone.
-We will also inform you about your rights with regard to the processing of your data.
+By these data protection regulations, we hereby inform you (hereinafter also referred to as the «User» or «Data Subject») about our general data processing, when visiting our website and when contacting us by email or telephone.
+We hereby inform you of your rights regarding the processing of your data.
 Conceptually, «data processing» always means processing of personal data.

 - Credentials (e.g. names, addresses, responsibilities organization affiliation, etc.);

 - Contact details (e.g. email, phone/fax numbers, etc.);

 - Content data (e.g. text data, image files, video files, etc.);